• Skip to main content

 Home » Recipes » South Indian

-My best Kerala style Kadala curry recipe which I proudly claim as 'better than mom's' curry.
+My best Kerala Kadala curry recipe which I proudly claim as 'better than mom's' curry.
+Boiled black chickpeas in a flavourful spicy onion-tomato gravy enriched with ground coconut paste.

 kadala curry with roasted coconut